 The object of these provisions is to have prices surveillance applied only to those markets where, in the view of the minister, competitive pressures are not sufficient to achieve efficient prices and protect consumers.

-The current declaration covers the existing ‘ordinary’ letter service.
-Once Australia Post introduces its two-speed letter service, prices surveillance will be limited to ‘ordinary’ letters carried at the regular timetable (including the basic postage rate), and potentially ‘ordinary’ letter services carried at the priority timetable.
+The current declaration covers reserved ordinary letters carried at the regular timetable (including the basic postage rate) and potentially ordinary letters carried at the priority timetable if the price is proposed to be greater than 150 per cent of the equivalent reserved ordinary letter price.
 The declaration does not cover bulk business letter services.

 Regulations made under section 32B of the Australian Postal Corporation Act 1989 allow the ACCC to inquire into disputes about the terms and conditions, including price of access to Australia Post’s bulk mail services.